Maintaining your records before 01 January 2019

-You may use any of the following to record your Pay As You Earn (PAYE), Pay Related Social Insurance (PRSI) and Universal Social Charge (USC) and Local Property Tax (LPT) deductions:
+You need to record your Pay As You Earn (PAYE), Pay Related Social Insurance (PRSI), Universal Social Charge (USC) and Local Property Tax (LPT) deductions.
+You may use any of the following:

 - a computerised system